har-2010/AI_ACT_CO-ISSC/README.md

 This project includes the three files:

  1. AI ACT Core ontology.
- 2. The AI ACT terminology including 900 terms that have been extracted, filtered, and manually classified according to core concepts.
+ 2. The AI ACT terminology including 900 terms that have been extracted, filtered, and manually classified according to AI Act core concepts.
  3. Source code and dataset:

  ##  Below is the organization of the code.